yitzuliu/DissertationDemo/src/models/README.md

 # AI Manual Assistant - Vision Models Directory

-This directory contains all vision-language model implementations for the AI Manual Assistant system.
+This directory contains all vision-language model implementations for the AI Manual Assistant system, now integrated into the comprehensive VLM System with multi-model support and intelligent model selection.
 Each model is organized in its own subdirectory with complete implementation, documentation, and testing capabilities.

 ## 📁 Directory Structure